 The final candidate will undergo a background check as a conditional offer of employment.Denison University EEO Statement :

 To achieve our mission as a liberal arts college, we continually strive to attract and hire candidates with diverse backgrounds, experiences and identities.
 Denison fosters a campus community that recognizes the value of all persons regardless of age, disability, ethnicity, gender expression and identity, national origin, race, religion, sexual orientation, or socio-economic background.
-For additional information and resources about diversity at Denison, please see our Diversity Guide at https://denison.edu/forms/diversity-guide.
-Denison University is an Equal Employment Opportunity Employer.
+For additional information and resources about diversity at Denison, please see our commitment to inclusion, diversity, equity and antiracism (IDEA) at https://denison.edu/campus/denison-forward.